Skip to main content

 • Basic understanding of Laravel middleware and localization

-Step 1: Update Language Constants
+Step 1: Verify Language Constants

 File: config/constants.php